Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 I visualized playing on stage and being nervous.
 My parents were there.
 In two levels, like third-person, see it from the outside, and then from the inside, there are my fingers.
 Bizarre, because I didn’t know about point of view back then.
 I wasn’t playing video games.
 It was just like because of these spiritual practices, I go back to the 1600’s, and what you start to see is — Oh, Buddhism also.
 They’ll lock themselves away for days just on water and visualizing their various layers of the heavens and the Bodhisattvas upon Bodhisattvas.

 They go on trips.
 They’ll take some weird mushroom thing and go on these trips.
-And when you’re in a [INAUDIBLE] 2000 years ago sitting under a tree in a kind of trance-like state and you’re visualizing these crazy things, this power visualization to create something in the here and now goes back like thousands of years.
+And when you’re an ascetic 2000 years ago sitting under a tree in a kind of trance-like state and you’re visualizing these crazy things, this power visualization to create something in the here and now goes back like thousands of years.
 The mistake a lot of people make is, they dream about what they’ll do when they win the lottery.
 They’re like, “If I win that Powerball lottery, the 50 million, well, how am I going to spend it?
 I’m going to buy a boat.
 I’m going to buy — ”

 You will try and you will fail.
 It is about the long, slow climb.
 The power of visualizations is, it makes you realize that and it makes you realize that, “I want this thing.
 There will be a lot of work in-between, but because I imagine how good it’ll feel having done the work, having climbed the mountain, I go and do it.”
-And not only that, but we talked about this in our previous podcast about the six human needs, about need for growth.
+And not only that, but we talked about this in our previous podcast about the six human needs, about the need for growth.
 And I think the reason why growth — I mean, it’s a long, philosophical discussion about why we as humans need growth, why I think our organisms are drived towards to have that need for growth, but that is what’s valuable.